Everyone Loves Coffee

 The business professionals will need a table for multiple people to converse and take notes.
 The hurried commuter will need fast moving lines and quick, friendly service.
 The aspiring novelist will need a window to stare out of and a comfy seat.
 Think about your business and what solutions you provide.
 Take a minute and list out the solutions your business offers.
 Is there room to add more relevant solutions for your customers?

-BE BOLD.
 Ask your customers what other pain points you may be able to ease for them.

 TWO.
 Be Relevant

 Let’s face it, things are moving quickly.
 There’s always room for growth and advancement.
 Don’t lament for the way things use to be, embrace new ideas, and innovation.
 An advancing business moves with the needs of its customers without giving up relinquishing the principles of the company.

 Coffee shops are great when it comes to change and relevancy.
 There’s always a special “drink of the day”, which gives the customer information about what beverages are available seasonally.
 It also lets the shop offer something new while they gather data on what new drinks are trending and might be worth adding to the permanent menu.
 Testing new products/services drives innovation and can both reveal the unexpected and underscore which of your staple offerings keep your customers coming back for more.

 At some point lattes went from regular to vanilla to bourbon horchata with sea salt caramel whip.
 It’s unlikely that these ideas were simply pulled out of a hat and are most certainly a product of research and market testing.
 Both driven by “healthy” competition.

 THREE.
 Make It Personal